-Alert - Restricted Hospital and Clinic Patient Visitor Policy
+Alert - Limited Hospital and Clinic Patient Visitor Policy

 The decision to limit visitors was made after careful consideration of policies recently put in place at area schools, houses of worship and other venues to prevent the spread of COVID-19.

 Screening and Masks